m-cat/Centrality/README.md

-#Centrality Project
+#Centrality Project - Marcin Swieczkowski
-##Marcin Swieczkowski

 This is my project for CS 591 Data Mining with Terzi and Erdos.
-My goal is to experimentally evaluate algorithms that solve the following problem: Given a graph and a group of nodes within that graph, add k edges that maximize the centrality of the group.
+My goal is to experimentally evaluate algorithms that solve the following problem: **Given a graph and a group of nodes within that graph, add k edges that maximize the centrality of the group.**

 ###Importing Graphs